This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The CCA contains a statutory access regime which allows third parties to acquire services produced by natural monopoly infrastructure (such as rail, port and transmission facilities).
-Some Australian states and territories have enacted legislation that contains access regimes which complement the one in the CCA.
+Some Australian states and territories have enacted legislation that contains access regimes which sit along side the Commonwealth regime.
 The state and territory access regimes are not administered by the ACCC.

 The purpose of the access regimes is to promote the economically efficient operation and use of infrastructure, including by removing bottlenecks in Australia’s supply chains.

 The CCA’s access regime is conceptually similar to the United States’ ‘essential facilities’ doctrine, though it differs significantly in procedure and substance.
 Under the CCA, specific services produced by means of infrastructure are ‘declared’ by the Federal Treasurer, based on a recommendation from the National Competition Council (NCC).

 The NCC cannot recommend declaration of a service unless it is satisfied of each of the factors set out in the CCA, including that:

 - the access would promote a material increase in competition in at least one market, other than the market for the service (namely, there must be a benefit to competition in an upstream or downstream market different to the relevant infrastructure services market);

 - it would be uneconomical for anyone to develop an alternative facility to provide the service; and